1953 Open Championship

 Although the field of 91 that qualified was mostly British, a strong international contingent stood ready to challenge Hogan, including fellow Americans Lloyd Mangrum and Frank Stranahan, Thomson of Australia, Antonio Cerdá and Roberto De Vicenzo of Argentina, and Locke of South Africa, the defending champion.

 The Open Championship was Hogan's third major title of the year, but the modern Grand Slam was not possible, as the PGA Championship conflicted with the Open in 1953; the final match (36 holes) of the seven-day PGA Championship was played near Detroit on Tuesday, 7 July.
 After his automobile accident in 1949, Hogan did not enter the PGA Championship until 1960, after it became a stroke play event.
 He had won the PGA Championship in 1946 and 1948 before the accident.

 Hogan did not play in another Open Championship, although he did make a lasting impression on Carnoustie.
 The par-5 6th hole features a split fairway, with the right side being safer but the left offering a better angle to the green.
 Hogan found the narrow left side in each of the four rounds, and that hole is now known as "Hogan's Alley."

 Hogan remains the only player to win the Masters, U.S. Open, and Open Championship in the same calendar year.
 After winning the first two majors of the year, Arnold Palmer (1960) and Jack Nicklaus (1972) were runners-up by a stroke.
 Tiger Woods won the Masters and U.S. Open in 2002, but shot 81-65 on the weekend to finish six strokes back at Muirfield, tied for 28th place.
-At St. Andrews in 2015, Jordan Spieth bogeyed the 71st hole (Road) and missed a three-man playoff by one stroke.
+Jordan Spieth won the Masters and U.S. Open in 2015.
+At St. Andrews in 2015 he bogeyed the 71st hole (Road) and missed a three-man playoff by one stroke.

 After the win, Hogan and his wife Valerie were passengers on the SS United States westbound to New York City, where he received a ticker tape parade down Broadway on July 21.